 For King, this was a homecoming to the place where he began his battle for civil rights a decade earlier with the bus boycott.
 The speech he gave on the grounds of the state capitol was one of the best of his career.

 If you are traveling with a group in Selma, consider hiring local guide Joanne Bland, who participated in the Bloody Sunday march.
 Her account of that horrifying day is riveting, and makes the history come alive.
+And Terry Chestnut’s tours frequently meet with local officials and former foot soldiers.

 Or you might enjoy a three-day tour that visits Montgomery, Selma and Tuskegee.